 The lunar eclipse is available as individual prints or a progression of the eclipse.
 Huckleberry Mountain was on my wish list as a possible hike this summer it had been near the bottom of my wish list, now it is on the top, well it took me four years before I got up to Huckleberry Lookout.
-This winter 2013/2013 will need to put together a page for that hike.
+The winter of 2015 will need to put together a page for that hike.
 Ended up hiking to Huckleberry Lookout the day after the floods on the GTSR closed the highway during the summer of 2012.
 Print orders have started to come in so it will be next week until I can tweak these images.
 A canvas print of the eclipse series will be on display at The Walking Man Gallery in Whitefish, Montana.
-This display starts on May 1, 2008 as part of Whitefish, Montana's First Thursday art walk.
+This display started on May 1, 2008 as part of Whitefish, Montana's First Thursday art walk.

 This is how the moon appeared the day before the lunar eclipse, from the North Fork Road just above the intersection with the Camas Road.